plutonium-dbg/plutonium-dbg/README.md

 #### Standalone

-You can load the kernel module using `insmod plutonium-dbg.ko` or `modprobe ./plutonium-dbg.ko`.
+You can load the kernel module using `insmod plutonium-dbg.ko`.
 Once the module is loaded, you can communicate with the kernel module over IOCTL on `/dev/debugging`.
-When you are done with debugging, use `rmmod plutonium-dbg` or `modprobe -r plutonium-dbg` to unload the module.
+When you are done with debugging, use `rmmod plutonium-dbg` to unload the module.

 To enable easier communication with the kernel module in Python, the `plutonium_dbg.py` module (in `clients`) abstracts the IOCTL calls and constants used: